steventheworker/applescripts/README.md

 # Window management:

-"click-cmd-cycle-windows" & "click-shift-file-new" gives Windows™️ dock behavior where holding shift while clicking a dock icon gives a new window & holding cmd (while clicking) will cycle windows.
+"click-cmd-cycle-windows" & "click-shift-file-new" gives Windows™️ dock behavior where holding shift/cmd while clicking a dock icon creates a new window / cycles an apps windows.

 The cmd-m, cmd-w, & cmd-shift-w scripts minimize/close tabs or windows WITHOUT cycling (just like on Windows™️).